The Paycheck Protection Program closed in May 2021. This information has been archived for reference only.In this article

 Schedule C – with employees

-Under the old rules, schedule C businesses with employees also calculated their loan amount using net profit (Schedule C – line 31).
+Under the old rules, schedule C businesses with employees also calculated their PPP loan for sole proprietors amount using net profit (Schedule C – line 31).
 The new calculation allows these businesses to calculate their loan amount using gross revenue (Schedule C – line 7), minus any payroll expenses (Schedule C – lines 14, 19 and 26).

 To calculate your loan amount, subtract the total of lines 14, 19 and 26 from line 7.
 Divide this figure by 12, then multiple by 2.5 (3.5 if your NAICS code starts with 72.